S1eepyOne/ai-password-guesser/SECURITY.md

 - Keep your browser updated
 - Use the app on a secure network

+## Ethical and Legal Boundaries

+- Using tools to attempt unauthorized access to websites or systems is a violation of laws such as the Computer Fraud and Abuse Act (CFAA) in the United States and similar laws in other countries.
+- Such actions can lead to severe legal consequences, including fines and imprisonment.

 ## Implementation Details

 The application uses several security measures: